DiscontinuedUpdate: Nike Metcon DSX Flyknit 2

 The outsole of the Nike Metcon DSX Flyknit has a strong grip due to its sticky rubber compound.
 Nike retained the textured treading that was prominent in the Nike Metcon 3.
 Another inherited feature is the textured rubber wrap that protects the midfoot from abrasion during rope climbing.

-The Metcon DSX Flyknit utilizes a drop-in dual-density midsole.
-It is designed to be firmer in the heel section for stability and softer in the forefoot for flexibility.
+The Metcon DSX Flyknit also comes with a firm removable midsole with a 6-mm drop (a 2-mm increase from the Nike Metcon 3).
+It is a dual-density component which is firmer in the heel section for stability and softer in the forefoot for flexibility.

 The upper unit features the innovative Flyknit technology.
 It is a stretchy, supportive, and breathable material that aims to give a snug yet comfortable fit.